 Magistrates listen very carefully to everything that everyone has to say in open court.

 Magistrates have to decide if someone is guilty or innocent, whether a defendant should be allowed to have bail and the appropriate sentence when defendants either plead or are found guilty.

-Magistrates deal with a lot of traffic cases such as no insurance, failing to stop at an accident, defective tyres etc. They also hear environmental cases such as pollution, health and safety cases, cruelty to animals and many more unusual cases.
+Magistrates deal with a lot of traffic cases such as driving with no insurance, failing to stop at an accident, driving under the influence etc. They also hear environmental cases such as pollution, health and safety cases, cruelty to animals and many more unusual cases.

 Magistrates are volunteers but they can claim travel and subsistence.
 They are required to do a minimum of 26 half day sittings (13 days) per year, more if they also sit in other courts such as family or youth courts.
 Many magistrates are able to undertake more and the average number of sittings per year is about 35 but they should not sit more than 70 times a year.

 All magistrates are expected to keep their knowledge up-to-date and to attend on-going training sessions.
-Completed appraisals are sent to a group of magistrates on the bench known as the Training and Development Committee who are responsible for any training needs.
+Completed appraisals are sent to a group of magistrates who sit on local Training, Approvals, Authorisations and Appraisals Committees, who are also responsible for identifying any training needs.

-All new magistrates sit in the adult court to start with.
-Once they have gained experience they may decide to undertake more training to sit in other courts such as youth or family or to take on more responsibility, for example, to become a mentor or to sit with a judge on appeals in the Crown Court.
+All new magistrates are either appointed to sit in the adult court or family court, although once appointed, magistrates can apply to sit in the other jurisdiction.
+If appointed to sit in adult criminal court, once they have gained experience they may decide to undertake more training to sit in youth court as well.
+Magistrates can also apply to take on more responsibility, for example, to become a mentor or to sit with a judge on appeals in the crown court.